 All that aside, Quuu does have great support documentation and is generally accessible on social media, so hopefully you’ll have more luck.
 Once you’re up-and-running, it’s all on autopilot too.

-I’m still in the middle of my experiment as a paid-up member of Quuu Promote’s $75 per month ‘Automatic’ plan, so expect the score to change with that.
+I’ve now concluced my experiment as a paid-up member of Quuu Promote’s $75 per month ‘Automatic’ plan.
+The results are in!

 Speaking broadly about Quuu, being socially active has never been easier.
 If your content often struggles to get traction after hitting publish, the service is a failsafe way to get it spreading with very little effort.
 Beyond crafting the content and submitting your RSS feed, you really didn’t have to do anything.
 Just sit back and let Quuu do all the hard work.

 I found it particularly useful as a new website.
 Google was still sizing up Surges and my social media profiles are still short of followers.
 Quuu is a great equaliser against more established entities and paid amplification budgets.
-Well worth the $75 investment in my opinion.
+Worth the $75 investment, in my opinion.

 If you’re still not convinced, they’re offering a 15-day, 100% money-back guarantee.
 Give it a go and see for yourself.